'You're going to see acts that defy humanity,' police chief says, as officials urge calm when Tyre Nichols arrest videos are released publicly tonight

 "You're going to see a disregard for life, duty of care that we're all sworn to and a level of physical interaction that is above and beyond what is required in law enforcement," Chief Cerelyn "CJ" Davis told Don Lemon of the video in the Tyre Nichols case, noting it will be released on YouTube in four parts.

-Five Memphis officers were charged Thursday in Nichols' death following a reckless driving stop that Davis said her department has not been able to substantiate.
+Five Memphis officers were fired this month and then charged Thursday over Nichols' death, which happened days after a January 7 reckless driving stop in Memphis that Davis said her department has not been able to substantiate.

 With the release of the footage imminent, officials are urging any demonstrations Friday to be civil.